-Coconut oil– packed full of essential fatty acids, vitamins and natural moisturizers that nourish the scalp and hydrate the lengths.
+Coconut oil– a hair care classic packed full of essential fatty acids, vitamins and natural moisturizers that nourish the scalp and hydrate the lengths.

 Garlic– ok this is a weird one I know, but it’s been proven to fortify the structure of the hair shaft, meaning not only can it help to replenish lost hair, but can strengthen existing hair as well, with the added benefit of vitamins and minerals that naturally strengthen and condition.
 Don’t worry, it doesn’t smell too terrible once it’s on your hair.